bennylope/python-deployments-hello-world/README.rst

 Heroku
 ======

-Click the button to deploy to Heroku.
+The app can be deployed to `Heroku <https://heroku.com>`_ using free resources, however you will need to establish your account first.
+Once you have an account, you can click the button here to deploy to Heroku:

 .. image:: https://www.herokucdn.com/deploy/button.svg
    :target: https://heroku.com/deploy?template=https://github.com/bennylope/python-deployments-hello-world